 This pest is easily found and managed without the use of chemicals.

 Inspect shoots and twigs bearing dead leaves that indicates that the shoot is being tunneled

 Effect of variety

-- If noticed, then cut off the infested shoots and either burn or bury them as soon as possible to kill the larva.
+- Cut off the infested shoots /twigs and burn as soon as possible to kill the larva.

-- During winter-pruning make sure beetle-affected stems are cut off and destroyed.
+- During winter-pruning make sure beetle-damaged stems are cut off and burnt.

 Chemical spray is not effective as the larvae are well protected inside the woody shoots.